weleoka/discdex/README.md

 ### Installation
 1. Git clone or download archive and extract.
 2. Make discdex.py executable
-3. Run as shell script "./discdex.py"
+3. Run as shell script "./discdex.py" in a terminal.

 ### Usage
-Pre-launch: make sure the filetypes you want to index are specified in the config-part of discdex.py.
+Pre-launch: make sure the filetypes you want to index are specified in the config-part of discdex.py, youse wildcard * to index all files.

-1. Enter path to disc to be indexed at prompt.
+1. Go to the home folder of discdex in a terminal and run as shell script "./discdex.py".
-2. Enter a name/label of your choice for referencing that particular disc.
+2. Follow menu instructions.
 3. Let the work be done by discdex!

-#### SQL and exporting index file as CSV file.
+#### SQL and using the .csv file exported by Discdex
 An example of the SQL query to create the table in a MySQL database is as follows:

 ```SQL